TheExquis/.github/profile/README.md

 ## About Us
-At the Exquis, we are looking forward to create quality scripts for the FiveM community.
+At Exquis, we are looking forward to create quality scripts for the FiveM community.

 ## Our Team